kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 # Breadth First Search

+Breadth first search (BFS) is an algorithm that traverses trees or graph data structures.
+It is useful for finding the shortest path in an unweighted graph data structure.
+It accomplishes this in an undirected graph (which is what we focus on for this project), by starting at a specified source node, and visits each child node, keeping track of nodes it already visits along the way.
+This is algorithm can be useful in analyzing large networks.

 ## Sequential Algorithm
 For a graph, g, and starting node, s, the algorithm is as follows:
 1. Create an array, V, that records with nodes of g have been visited.
 Mark the entry at node s as visited.